jdcortez5/agentstr-sdk/README.md

 ## Overview

-Agentstr SDK is a powerful toolkit for building decentralized agentic applications on the Nostr protocol.
+Agentstr SDK is a powerful toolkit for building decentralized agentic applications on the Nostr and Lightning protocols.
 It provides seamless integration with [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction), [A2A (Agent-to-Agent)](https://google-a2a.github.io/A2A/), and multiple popular agentic frameworks like [Agno](https://docs.agno.com/introduction), [DSPy](https://dspy.ai/), and [LangGraph](https://www.langchain.com/langgraph).

 To ensure full stack decentralization, we recommend using [Routstr](https://routstr.com) as your LLM provider.